Avoid these costly LinkedIn mistakes

 Startups

-For example, as a small business owner, your LinkedIn profile’s about section should focus heavily on the clients you serve and the problems they face.
-In contrast, when you’re looking for a job, your LinkedIn profile’s about section should center on your professional story and experience.
+For example, the traditional advice online regarding your LinkedIn profile is to share your professional story and experience.
+However, as a small business owner, your LinkedIn profile’s About section should focus heavily on the clients you serve and the problems they face.
+Same feature on LinkedIn, different approach.

 (In this related blog post, I explain what creating a LinkedIn strategy for a small business means and why you need one to get leads on LinkedIn.)

-As a small business owner, it is critical that your LinkedIn profile and posts demonstrate who you serve, how you can help, and what the next steps are.
+It is critical that your LinkedIn profile and posts demonstrate who you serve, how you can help, and what the next steps are.
 If you don’t have clear positioning, you will attract interest, but prospects won’t understand how you can help them with their unique problems.
 In other words, you'll grow your engagement and impressions on the platform, but it won’t get you closer to getting leads for your business.

-Focusing on the wrong features
+Mistake 2) Focusing on the wrong features

-LinkedIn has a ton of fancy features like LinkedIn lives, collaborative articles, service pages, video content, and more.
-It can be tempting to try out and invest in these features.
-However, you have limited time as a business owner.
-In my program Leads on LinkedIn, we hone in on LinkedIn posts and direct messages, the two best and most sustainable strategies to find clients for your small business.
+However, as a business owner, you have limited time.
+In my program Leads on LinkedIn, we focus on LinkedIn posts and direct messages, the two best and most sustainable strategies to find clients for your small business.

-Burning your credibility
+Mistake 3) Undermining your credibility

 Via direct messages: When small business owners direct message prospects on LinkedIn, they often try to hit a quota and ask themselves “how am I converting these prospects into clients?”.
 Accordingly, they are quick to send pitches via direct message, asking relevant prospects whether their services are a fit.
 This strategy is exhausting and unsustainable.
 Instead of relying on direct pitching, I encourage you to take a relationship-focused approach to direct messaging.
 You can learn more about why DMs don’t have to be salesy in this blog post.

-You know there’s potential in LinkedIn, but figuring out which steps are worth your time and will actually bring leads is a huge challenge—especially when most LinkedIn advice is designed for job seekers and corporations, not for you as a small business owner.
+You know there’s potential in LinkedIn, but figuring out which steps are worth your time and will actually bring leads is a huge challenge, especially when most LinkedIn advice is designed for job seekers and corporations, not for you as a small business owner.

 The next steps you can take to get leads on LinkedIn (and how I can help you)